peterhry/peterhrynkow.com/_drafts/consistency-vs-flexibility.md

 Component-based design systems improve user experience by increasing visual and functional consistency.
 It’s no secret that consistency is an important design principle.
 But how far should you go to prevent users from changing the appearance and behavior of components in your design system?

-Should a component enforce visual consistency by restricting access to its template and styles, or give the user some options for overriding its appearance?
+Should a component enforce visual consistency by restricting access to its template and styles, or give the user options for overriding its appearance?
 Is it the role of technology or people within an organization to enforce consistency?

 If you’ve ever worked on a pattern library project, you might have found yourself asking some of these questions.
-These are good questions to think about, because the decisions you make in this regard, will no doubt inform the design of your component APIs.
+And they're good questions to ask, because the decisions you make in this regard, will no doubt inform the design of your component APIs.

 In this post I will discuss two areas of component API design where consistency and flexibility come into play.

 ### Composition